Applying Pre-Emergent Herbicides to Lawns

 To be effective, pre-emergent products must be applied before seeds of summer weeds sprout, which usually happens around the time dogwoods begin to bloom.
 Applying a pre-emergent now will ensure the product is in place before weed seeds start to sprout.
 The downside of using pre-emergent herbicides is that they stunt root growth on turfgrasses.
 In a healthy, vigorous lawn the impact is usually not serious, but on a lawn that is already struggling, the effect can be severe.

-Because of the unusually cold weather experienced this winter, turf specialists with N.C.
-Cooperative Extension are recommending NC residents only apply half the amount of pre-emergent herbicide recommended on the package now, and wait to apply the other half in early May.
+If temperatures in the winter are unusually cold, turf specialists with North Carolina Cooperative Extension recommend that NC residents only apply half the amount of pre-emergent herbicide recommended on the package now, and wait to apply the other half in early May.
 The following advice was shared by NCCE turf specialists on the NCSU TurfFiles website: